Grilled Tuna Melt

 2 slices beefsteak tomatoes

-Time to return the open-faced sandwich to the toaster.
-But this time, put it on broil, rather than toast, so that it just warms the top, thereby melting the cheese.
-I would leave it in until the cheese melts and starts to lightly brown just a bit.
+Return the open-faced sandwich to the toaster.
+This time, however, put it on broil so that it just warms the top, thereby melting the cheese.
+Leave it in until the cheese melts and starts to lightly brown just a bit.
+Serve and enjoy!